 - i.
-Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
+Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
-According to the Company's credit policy, each local entity in the Company is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+The Group manages their credit risk taking into consideration the entire group's concern.
+According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored. - iii.
-The Company adopts the assumption under IFRS 9, that is, the default occurs when the contract payments are past due over 90 days. - iv.
-The Company adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:
+The Group adopts the assumptions under IFRS 9, that is, the default occurs when the contract payments are past due over 90 days.

-If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
+- iv.
+The Group adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
 The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganisation due to their financial difficulties; - (ii) The disappearance of an active market for that financial asset because of financial difficulties; - (iii) Default or delinquency in interest or principal repayments; - (iv) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
-The Company classifies customers' accounts receivable, and contract assets in accordance with customer types.
-The Company applies the modified approach using individual provision to estimate expected credit loss.

-vii.
-The Company's notes and accounts receivable were generated from the customers who have optimal credit rating, and the expected credit loss rate is 0.03% after using the forecastability of future boom.
-As of December 31, 2023 and 2022, the carrying amount of notes and accounts receivable (including related parties) amounted to \$256,342 and \$33,079, respectively.
-Although some accounts receivable were past due over 90 days, the expected credit risk is insignificant based on individual assessment, thus, loss allowance amounted to \$297 and \$297, respectively.
+The Group classifies customers' accounts receivable, and contract assets in accordance with customer types.
+The Group applies the modified approach using individual provision to estimate expected credit loss. - vii.
+The Group's notes and accounts receivable were generated from the customers who have optimal credit rating, and the expected credit loss rate is 0.03% after using the forecastability of future boom.
+As of December 31, 2023 and 2022, the total carrying amount of notes and accounts receivable (including related parties) amounted to \$256,342 and \$33,079, respectively.
+Although some accounts receivable were past due over 90 days, the expected credit risk is insignificant based on individual assessment, thus, loss allowance was recognised amounting to \$297 and \$297, respectively.
 The counterparties of time deposits over 3 months are financial institutions all with high credit quality and the expected credit risk is insignificant based on the assessment, thus, no loss allowance was recognised.